personalrobotics/prpy/README.md

 The return type for both is typically one or more OpenRAVE kinbodies, with the correct transformation relative to the current environment, if the input `tf`s have been correctly provided.

+### Caveats

+As mentioned above, running the perception routines require a bit of routine-specific knowledge, because of differences in the way some of them operate.
+Some of those caveats, for each routine are mentioned here.

+- `AprilTags`: This method involves detection of visual fiducial markers.
+There is a database that maps april tag IDs to the objects to which they are attached, along with the relative transform of the tag with respect to the object kinbody, in `pr_ordata/data/objects/tag_data.json`.
+- `VNCC`: This is a single-query method and so currently does not support `DetectObjects`, but just `DetectObject`, where the object names are obtained from the map in the module's constructor.
+- `SimTrack`: Ask Matt to fill in or do later
+- `BlockDetector`: This is specifically for detecting blocks on a table in front of the camera.
+Therefore, it only has a `DetectBlocks` method.
+- `ROCK`: This is still under development and so does not exactly conform to the underlying API.

 ## Environment Cloning